 Edging plants are any plants used to provide a well-defined border between features in your garden.
 Edging plants can create a border between your property and the neighbors, separate your garden from a driveway or sidewalk, or define a border along the edge of your perennial garden.
-Your choice of edging plants can vary widely—from a row of tall bushes to form a privacy hedge, to a row of tiny alyssum that edges the front of a perennial flower garden.
+Choices of edging plants can vary widely—from a row of tall bushes to form a privacy hedge, to a row of tiny alyssum that edges the front of a perennial flower garden.

-Choosing the right edging plants can be tricky, but a good place to start is with three key questions:
+Choosing the right edging plants can be tricky, but a good place to start is with some key questions:

 - What is the purpose and usage of the space you are edging?
 What do you hope to accomplish?
-Some plants are best for merely defining visual borders, for example, while others can offer a literal physical barrier.
+Some plants are best for merely defining visual borders while others can offer a literal physical barrier.

 - What are the conditions of the location?
 Sun or shade?
 Dry or soggy?
 Secluded or high-use?
 Make sure to choose plants that will thrive in the conditions.

 - Do you have broader landscape-design goals?
 How will your edging plants fit into that scheme?
 Perhaps you have a particular color scheme in mind or are set on achieving a low-maintenance landscape.

 Perhaps the most important consideration when choosing edging plants is their purpose.
-For example, if you have a stone path that is frequently used, you might wish to soften the hard, cold lines with edging plants, but it's also important not to interfere with its function as a walkway.
-The solution here is to select short plants—perhaps something with leaves and flowers close to the ground—that will "take the edge off the hardscape feature.
-Using a mass of plants of all one species, such as one of the many great ground covers available, will give a great visual impact here.
-In this example, you would also want to avoid plants that are messy, such as those that drop berries, since they could create a slippery safety hazard and a tiresome cleanup chore.
+For example, if you have a frequently used stone path, you might wish to soften the hard, cold lines with edging plants, but it's also important not to interfere with its function as a walkway.
+The solution here is to select short plants—perhaps something with leaves and flowers close to the ground—that will soften the hardscape feature.
+Using a mass of plants of all one species, such as a ground cover, will give a softened visual impact.
+In this example, avoid plants that are messy, such as those that drop berries, since they could create a slippery safety hazard and a tiresome cleanup chore.